15 August 1975 Bangladeshi coup d'état: Bangladesh Betar

-Aftermath: Revolt, counter coup and trial
+Aftermath, counter coup and revolt

 Curfew was imposed after Mujib's death was announced on Bangladesh Radio nationwide.
 Protests were held in several places including Barguna, Kishoreganj, Bhairab, Khulna, Jessore, Faridganj in Chandpur, Mohanganj in Netrakona, and Gafargaon in Mymensingh.
 During this time, film actor Khasru, also the guerrilla commander of the Dhaka region during the Bangladesh Liberation War, was shot wounded.
 Khandaker Mostaq Ahmad addressed the nation from the radio station.
 His speech, written by Taheruddin Thakur, announced the formation of a new government led by him.
 Following him, the Chief of the army, his deputy, the chief of naval staff, the chief of the air force, the police chief and Bangladesh Rifles pledged their allegiance to the new government.
 Khandaker Moshtaque appointed General M. A. G. Osmani as his defence adviser.
 General Ziaur Rahman was made the chief of army staff on 24 August 1975 and Khalilur Rahman was made the first Chief of Defence Staff of Bangladesh Army.

 On 26 September 1975, Khandaker Moshtaque proclaimed the Indemnity Ordinance which protected those involved in the coup legal protection.
 On 5 October 1975, the Jatiya Rakkhi Bahini (Absorption in the Army) Ordinance was passed with strong support from Ziaur Rahman; which absorbed the Rakkhi Bahini into the Bangladesh Army.

-Revolt and Counter-coup
+Counter-coup

-Abdul Kader Siddique divided 17,000 soldiers into 7 fronts and waged a revolt against the military junta.
-104 fighters were killed and hundreds were injured.
 On 3 November 1975, the situation had grown tense with some officers of the Bangladesh Army led by Brigadier General Khaled Mosharraf and Colonel Shafaat Jamil launching a coup to remove the mutineers and restore order to the Army.
 Justice Abu Sadat Mohammad Sayem replaced Khandaker Moshtaque as president and Mosharraf was made the chief of army staff.
 The mutineers in the morning had killed former president Syed Nazrul Islam, former prime minister Tajuddin Ahmed and ministers M Mansur Ali and AHM Qamruzzaman in Dhaka Central Jail where they were locked up since the mutiny on 15 August.
 Zia was placed under house arrest.
 On 4 November the mutineers were provided safe passage to Bangkok.

 On 7 November 1975, Khaled Mosharraf was killed in another coup that restored Ziaur Rahman to the chief of army staff.
 The coup was led by the revolutionary soldier's organisation and Colonel Abu Taher.
 Taher himself was executed for the killing of Khaled under the government formed by Major General Zia on 21 July 1976, in order to restore discipline in the Army and prevent any further coups.